How Do You Choose A Wedding Photographer?

 So you have just gotten engaged–Congratulations!
 Planning a wedding is super exciting.
-Many times people ask me for Tips for Choosing a Wedding Photographer.
+With my primary job being a Wedding Photographer in the NY Capitol District, many times people ask me for Tips for Choosing a Wedding Photographer.
 Happy to help!

 Favorite Tips for Choosing a Wedding Photographer:

 I personally believe that after you choose your date, you should start looking at Wedding Photographers for your event.
-Lots of times, Wedding Photographers are booked a year or more prior to your date.
-We book up quickly, especially for our peak season.
+Lots of times, Wedding Photographers in the Saratoga and Albany ares are booked a year or more prior to your date.
+We book up quickly, especially for our peak season during Fall Foliage.

 So how do you choose the best Wedding Photographer for you?
 Here are a few of my favorite Tips for Choosing a Wedding Photographer.